 Notes: Required of all Spanish majors.
-Prerequisite(s): SPN 201 or equivalent.

 An expansion of Spanish language skills developed with exercises in conversation, oral comprehension, composition based on cultural and literary readings.

 SPN 210 - Intermediate/advanced Spanish in Ecuador, 7 credit hours

 Prerequisite(s): Minimum SPN 101 (See the description of this class below for more details).